yslianTim/rhbm_gem/docs/user/getting-started.md

 brew install cmake python libomp
 ```

-4. Optional: install system packages instead of using the bundled copies from `third_party/`:
+4. Optional (Recommended): install system packages instead of using the bundled copies from `third_party/`:

 ```bash
 brew install eigen sqlite3 pybind11 cli11
 ```

-5. Optional: install these only if you need the related features:
+5. Optional (Recommended): install these only if you need the related features:

 ```bash
 brew install root